Police arrest mother, girlfriend in death of "Little Jacob," young boy identified as Jayden Alexander Lopez whose body washed up on Galveston, Texas beach

 Authorities told Dateline they believe Jayden died on either October 17 or 18, 2017.

-“It is believed that both of them were present when he was dead and that both of them came to Glaveston and dumped his body,” Hale said in Wednesday's press conference.
+“It is believed that both of them were present when he was dead and that both of them came to Galveston and dumped his body,” Hale said in Wednesday's press conference.

 Police said they were unable to comment on whether Jayden's mother had confessed to the charges.